DavidFlr1/Project-OMNIA/minecraft-server/README.md

 # Minecraft Server Project

-A containerized Minecraft server using PaperMC 1.21, configured for both local Docker development and Kubernetes deployment.
+A containerized Minecraft server using PaperMC 1.21, configured for local Docker development and integrated with the OMNIA bot civilization project.

 ## Project Overview

 This project provides a ready-to-use Minecraft server with:
 - PaperMC 1.21 (Java Edition)
-- Custom server properties and configurations
+- Custom server properties optimized for bot interactions
-- Docker and Kubernetes deployment options
+- Docker deployment
-- Automated world backups
+- Plugin support for enhanced gameplay
+- Offline mode for bot connections

 ## Folder Structure